Skip to main content

 Bill Summary

-The bill makes changes to the hospital community benefit and imposes certain requirements on the public presentation of each hospital's community implementation plan.
-The bill requires each reporting hospital to:
+The act makes changes to hospital community benefit activity requirements and imposes certain requirements on the public meetings regarding each reporting hospital's community benefit activities and community implementation plan (plan).
+The act requires each reporting hospital to:

-• Submit a report that details who attended the public meeting, the topics discussed at the meeting, and any decisions made as a result of the discussion;
+• Submit a report to the department of health care policy and financing(state department) that details who attended the public meeting, the topics discussed at the meeting, and any decisions made as a result of the discussion, particularly as they pertain to community benefit priorities, and community feedback received and how the hospital plans to incorporate the feedback into its community beneift implementation plan;

-• Make the report available to the public; and
+• Make each report available to the public; and

-• Conduct a stakeholder meeting with members of community organizations and advocates to determine best practices to ensure input from local community members is incorporated into the data used to determine community priorities as well as best practices for hospitals to collaborate with local public health agencies and community organizations to reduce redundant community needs assessments.
+• Conduct a stakeholder meeting to determine best practices to ensure diverse input from local community members is used to determine community priorities as well as best practices for hospitals to collaborate with local public health agencies and community organizations to reduce redundant community needs assessments.

-• Set requirements for compliance and allow the state department to take remedial action if a hospital fails to comply with the hospital community benefit requirements.
-Such remedial action includes weekly fines for each violation .
+• Take remedial action if a hospital fails to comply with the hospital community benefit activity requirements.
+Such remedial action can include weekly fines between $5,000 and $20,000 for each violation.

-The bill requires a reporting hospital to expend the amount fined on community benefit investment priorities described in the reporting hospital's current community benefit implementation plan.
+The act requires a reporting hospital to expend any amount fined on community benefit investment priorities described in its current community benefit implementation plan.
 The reporting hospital must include information on how the money from fines was expended in the reporting hospital's annual report submitted to the state department.

 Status